pitastrudl/wekanwiki/Oracle-OIM.md

-## Login with OIDC OAuth2 Oracle on premise identity manager OIM
+## Login with OIDC OAuth2 Oracle OIM, on premise identity manager

 [Added with this commit](https://github.com/wekan/wekan/commit/ec8a78537f1dc40e967de36a02ea09cf7398318a).